axetroy/ps-tree.rs/README.md

 ![License](https://img.shields.io/github/license/axetroy/ps-tree.rs.svg)
 ![Repo Size](https://img.shields.io/github/repo-size/axetroy/ps-tree.rs.svg)

-A command line tool to output CPU/memory usage of a process tree.
+A command line tool for monitoring the CPU and memory usage of a process tree.

 ## Usage

-Download the binary from the release page
+Download the binary from the [release page](https://github.com/axetroy/ps-tree.rs/releases) and run the following command

 ```sh
 $ ps-tree <pid>
 ```

-### Usage from NodeJS
+### Usage Example

+Of course, you can execute this command in another language and parse the results from stdout.

+Here we take nodejs as an example.

 ```js
 const { spawn } = require("child_process");